awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TargetGroupARNs`  <a name="cfn-as-group-targetgrouparns"></a>
-A list of Amazon Resource Names \(ARN\) of load balancer target groups to associate with the Auto Scaling group\.
+One or more Amazon Resource Names \(ARN\) of load balancer target groups to associate with the Auto Scaling group\.
 Instances are registered as targets in a target group, and traffic is routed to the target group\.
 For more information, see [Elastic Load Balancing and Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-load-balancer.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)